Zlimon/runemanager/readme.md

 php artisan clear-compiled
 ```
 4. Copy the .env-example file into a file named .env, and edit the .env file with your favourite editor and set the environment variables.
-5. Generate an encryption key and link a storage syslink (this is where newspost images are stored).
+5. Generate an encryption key and create a symbolic link to the storage folder (this is where newspost images are stored).
 ```sh
 php artisan key:generate
 php artisan storage:link